 What do they SAY?
 They turned Black Friday into a memorable campaign telling people to #optoutside.
 Eight million people took part.

 This happened in 2015 and, although the campaign has grown and changed over the years, it still exists today.
-For example, if customers want to enjoy a national park, REI will pay for the uber ride.
+For example, if customers want to enjoy a national park, REI will pay for the Uber ride.
 Their actions continue to tie-in with their core purpose and they make sure people know about it.

-In 2017, REI’s managing editor Paolo Mottola was named the Content Marketer of the Year by Content Marketing Institute.
+In 2017, REI’s managing editor Paolo Mottola was named the Content Marketer of the Year by the Content Marketing Institute.